bschulman/Data-Science-Portfolio/CAFA5/README.md

 ## An Amateur's Journey

 The goal of this competition is to predict the function of a set of proteins.
-Over the next couple months I will develop a model trained on the amino-acid sequences of the proteins and on other data.
+Over the next few months I will develop a model trained on the amino-acid sequences of the proteins and on other data.
 In theory, my work will help researchers better understand the function of proteins, which is important for discovering how cells, tissues, and organs work.

 ## Steps to come: